tremho/MistLift/doc/Lift Command Actions.md

 If no name is given, help for the command is offered.

 The create command finds the function directory in the project and creates a folder of the new function name.
-It then creates the subdirectories for 'src' and 'tests' within this directory.
+It then creates the subdirectories for 'src' within this directory, and it adds the example .test.ts file for the new function.
 It then performs a series of copies from the MistLift templateData location to the correct locations in the project, replacing templated text with apppropriate values as it does.